grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ToLower, ToUpper, Replace, Trim, TrimLeftTrimRight, TrimPrefix, TrimSuffix, TrimSpace, Hash, Sha2Hash, regexReplaceAll, regexReplaceAllLiteral
 ```

+More details on each of these functions can be found in the [supported
+functions][] section below.

+[supported functions]: #supported-functions

 Assuming no data is present on the extracted map, the following stage simply
 adds the `new_key: "hello_world"`key-value pair to the shared map.